[ Tiny bit of spoiler warning? ]

 Pikachu and Eevee Friends is the greatest thing to happen to cute since Pino in Ergo Proxy and is arguably the most cute thing to hit Pokemon since ever.
 Some avid Pokemon fans and contrarians can point to other scenes that can rival this episode.
 These, such as the interplay between Ash, Bianca and Latias in the fifth movie, are outstanding, indeed.
 However, after a detailed analysis with a team of dedicated moe experts and neets, we've concluded that those can't hold a candle to this special.

-Nobody expected this to be notable in any way.
-When it became apparent it is, Pikachu and its Eevee Friends became kind of a low key sensation.
-Going slightly viral is enough to sell it to a desperate bunch of Pokemon fans, but is it good?
-Yes.
+Nobody expected a Pikachu short to be notable in any way.
+When it became apparent that this one is, Pikachu and its Eevee Friends became kind of a low key sensation.
+Going slightly viral is enough to sell the idea of how great the special is, but only to a desperate bunch of Pokemon fans.
+The real questions is whethere it's actually good.
+Yes, yes it is.
 But what is good about it besides teh cute?
 I'm glad you asked.
 Time to dissect this animated sense assault.

 As mentioned earlier, it looks great and they nailed the art style.
 Voice acting was top notch in almost every way.
 And as every Pokemon master knows, you've no right to complain about the terrible audio if you watch the dub.
 Sub all the way, baby!
 And especially in this case.
 Consider it a warning.
 Regarding the animation, there's some use of CGI in the latter half of the work, but it's non intrusive and the only thing that can be raised against the CGI is its low framerate.
 However, as Japanese lower it on purpose everywhere all the time to make it seem more like traditional animaton, no matter how bullshit that is, only a fool would complain.
 Japanese lower CGI frame rates, Americans believe democracy works.
 Nobody's perfect.
 You can only hope it doesn't detract from the work and unlike in Berserk (2016), it doesn't here.